 MFIN provides a range of networking opportunities, information, and training to staff supporting clients on low incomes.
 In recent years a large focus of our work has been around the welfare reform changes.

-There is a new website to check for both Accessible Toilets and also Changing Places Toilets : www.loo.org/ there are Apps to download to Mobile devices.:
+Travelling: There is a website to check for Changing Places Toilets and accessible Toilets : www.loo.org/ there are Apps to download to Mobile devices.
+There are different style keys for different countries across the EU states:

 Beeslack All Stars Disabled Sports Club is a multi-sports group for children and young adults with additional support needs and their siblings.
 Members range in various disabilities and our ultimate goal is to provide meaningful sporting skills and activities that through the understanding of self and others can transcend from the sports field into everyday life.
 Beeslack provide grass roots and competition skills and activities for various levels of abilities - adapting sports and skill sets to promote a positive, inclusive sporting activity for all.